Psychologist Lucía González presents in this article the behavior problems and how to address them through preventive methodologies.

 - Destruction of objects: the person breaks, destroys or damages objects or furniture.

-- Disruptive behavior: interruptions of activity through shouting, complaining, crying or unmotivatí laughter, or seeking a fight.
+- Disruptive behavior: interruptions of activity through shouting, complaining, crying or unmotivated laughter or seeking a fight.

-- Offensive social behavior: encompasses anything that is offensive to others, such as urinating in inappropriate places, using coarse language, threatening, shouting or blaspheming.
+- Socially offensive behavior: encompasses anything that is offensive to others, such as urinating in inappropriate places, using coarse language, threatening, shouting or swearing.

-- Stereotypies: repetitive behaviors, such as rocking, wandering, shaking or teeth grinding.
+- Stereotypies: repetitive behaviors, such as rocking, pacing, shaking or teeth grinding.

-- Non-collaborative or negativistic behavior: úilure to comply with rules or refusal to perform relevant activities.
+- Noncompliant or negativistic behavior: failure to follow rules or refusal to carry out relevant activities.

 - Withdrawal or lack of attention: isolation, inactivity, lack of concentration or speaking negatively about oneself.

-If you have done the reflection exercise I proposí at the beginning of the article, you will have already noticí that any person in certain circumstances can display challenging behavior.
+If you completed the reflective exercise I proposed at the beginning of the article, you will have already realized that any person in certain circumstances can display challenging behavior.

-What will it then depend on that these behaviors appear?
-Is it only a question of the person or of the disability?
-Or, on the contrary, do the environments in which we move or the opportunities we have to guide our own lives have something to do with it?
+What will it depend on then that these behaviors appear?
+Will it be only a matter of the person or the disability?
+Or, on the contrary, will it have something to do with the environments in which we move or the opportunities we have to guide our own lives?

 Subscribe